mjtmercado/leap-day/A_Trip_to_Memory_Lane.md

 Aside from the design layout and the things I upload about myself, I was also concerned with how others see me in terms of  “**testimonials**.”
 Testi or testimonials also mattered before.
 People can write comments about you, and during that time, I would usually ask my sister or my cousins, and close friends to write testi for me.
 However, there was a strict reminder: “*Ayusin niyo ha*.”
 I would ask them to write good stuff about me so that if anyone visited my page, they would see that I am an interesting person.

-As you can see, these are all about the appearance I want to communicate with others.
+As you can see, these are all about the appearance I want to show to my schoolmates.
 I was so obsessed with how my “*friends*” would see me as a freshman student.
-I needed to "belong" in this new school, and I wanted to be noticed by my schoolmates.
+I needed to "belong" in this new school, and I wanted to be noticed by them.

 ### *Arrangement*
 **Use your secret weapon.**

-In Friendster, there was an option in which you can see those people who viewed your profile. *Interesting, right?
+In Friendster, there was an option in which you could see those people who viewed your profile. *Interesting, right?
 I wish Facebook has that.*

-However, since I was now introduced to LOL, I became so addicted to checking if this person checked my profile.
+However, since I was now introduced to LOL, I became so addicted to checking if this person visited my profile.
 - He did not view my page today.
 - Does it mean he does not like me?
 - Is he attracted to somebody else?